Our Purpose

 Updates of recommendations

-Malaria risk areas - update
+Schistosomiasis risk areas - update

 Yellow Fever Country List

-The 'Yellow fever country list (vaccination recommendations and countries’ entry requirements) has been updated and is available on PRO Version -> yellow fever -> documents for professionals
+The 'Yellow fever country list (vaccination recommendations and countries’ entry requirements) has been updated and is available on PRO Version -> yellow fever -> documents for professionals.

 Polio – updated WHO temporary recommendations